 - Completing a lot line adjustment

-- Developing a 100-home subdivision
+- Developing a housing subdivision

 Releasing an Idaho Power easement, relinquishing a public utility easement or vacating a road right-of-way easement involves an application process.
 The application process determines if Idaho Power facilities are present and if the easement is needed for future Idaho Power lines and facilities.
-This process requires a fee and may take up to 10 weeks to complete.
+This process requires a fee and might take up to 10 weeks to complete.

 Please note: Idaho Power does not offer easement research.
 To get a copy of your easement, contact your local title office.